Tequila Cocktail Recipes That Will Make Your Home Bar the Envy of All

 Combine all ingredients into a shaker and dry shake (no ice).
 Then add ice and shake vigorously for a few seconds before straining into a coupe glass.
 Garnish with two dried (or fresh) lavender sprigs.

 Owners, Josh Irving and Pablo Antinori, are both based in Dallas, and their Socorro tequila is produced in Jalisco, Mexico, at Casa Camerena.
-This is place with more than 200 years of history, tradition and experience making some of the greatest tequilas in the world.
+This is a place with more than 200 years of history, tradition and experience making some of the greatest tequilas in the world.

 Ranch water has become the state drink of Texas in recent years.
 And Topo Chico is many’s preferred mixer.
 Both simple and refreshing, this drink lets the tequila shine through.
 I prefer mine with a reposado adding its hints of oak and vanilla, but most people grab a fresh blanco.